myildirim6198/UltrasoundMicrophoneArrayAdapterBAT/README.md

 ![test](https://github.com/myildirim6198/UltrasoundMicrophoneArrayAdapterBAT/blob/main/Images/UAdapterImage.png?raw=true)

 An ultrasound emitter that transmits frequencies between 30 kHz to 40 kHz was used to test the devices capabilities.
 Used sampling frequency is 160 kHz.
+For the localization the MUSIC-Algorithm was used

 ![test](https://github.com/myildirim6198/UltrasoundMicrophoneArrayAdapterBAT/blob/main/Images/GUI_40deg_freqDivid.png?raw=true)